karlomac/overengineer/README.md

-# create-svelte
+# Over Engineer Project

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+The purpose of this project is to demonstrate the use of Svelte, Sveltekit and Tailwind Css with a new backend using AppWrite.

-## Creating a project
+## Feel free to clone or fork this project as a sample build.

 If you're seeing this, you've probably already done this step.
 Congrats!